Arzoo1996/Power-BI-Project-2/README.md

 **Solution Proposed:**
 - Used a standard approach to measure the service level in which we measured ‘On-time delivery (OT) %’, ‘In-full delivery (IF) %’, and OnTime in full (OTIF) %’ of the customer orders monthly basis against the target service level set for each customer.
 - Created the metrics according to the metrics list.
 - Created a dashboard according to the requirements provided by stakeholders in the business review meeting.
-You will be provided with the transcript of this business review meeting in comic form.
 - Created relevant insights not provided in the metric list/stakeholder meeting.